varunj166/react-proforma/README.md

    **If you didn't know how to pass in a type variable to a component in JSX before, now you know!**

-2. In your `renderForm` method, in order to have your `proformaBundle` argument fully typed, you have to import `ProformaBundle`, which is a generic type that expects your `FormValues` again as a type variable.
+2. In your `renderForm` method (or whatever function returns your form mark-up), in order to have your `proformaBundle` argument fully typed, you have to import `ProformaBundle`, which is a generic type that expects your `FormValues` again as a type variable.
 As in:

    ```typescript
    import { ProformaBundle } from 'react-proforma';